Emma Despres Emma Despres

 The recent ‘journeys’ with a Brandon Bay’s facilitator have been intense; the first one caused me to have a healing crisis which found me in bed for 24 hours as all my cells went through a significant releasing.
 The second was kinder.
 But both served to remind me that the body keeps score and that we are our own worst enemy in the narrative and stories we tell ourselves and the limiting beliefs that we make so in our lives, limiting our potential for love, truth, peace and trust.

 The first journey with its significant healing crisis, took me back to university days and the intense homesickness and loneliness I felt.
 It is so easy to dismiss these experiences, but I missed my family enormously and felt anxious for a lot of it with a deep lingering fear of not getting a degree at the end of it.
-I have no doubt that the anxiety and fear promoted the eating disorder which I had developed during Sixth From as a way of coping with the pressure of A-Levels and the fear of going to university in the first place, which you can read more about in my book From Darkness Comes Light.
+I have no doubt that the anxiety and fear promoted the eating disorder which I had developed during Sixth Form as a way of coping with the pressure of A-Levels and the fear of going to university in the first place, which you can read more about in my book From Darkness Comes Light.

 I knew something was amiss as I kept getting the same repeated dream and waking up in a minor panic that I had failed my degree.
 I never did of course, I got a 2.1, but the fear was still there, all these years on.
 It never ceases to amaze me how much our dreaming points the direction to whatever lays unresolved within us.